jewertow/istio-playground/kube-apiserver-istio-mtls/README.md

 ## Securing access to remote kube-apiserver with Istio mTLS

+Multi-primary and primary-remote deployments require direct access to kube-apiserver.
+This demo shows how Istio API can be used to configure multi-primary deployment when kube-apiserver is not directly accessible at L3 level.
+This solution relies on routing traffic through egress and ingress gateways with Istio mTLS.
+This method involves additional encryption between egress and ingress gateways, but allows to authorize clients at the edge of the mesh and reject unauthorized or malicious clients without touching kube-apiserver.

+This approach enables multi-primary / primary-remote deployments without involving solutions like VPC peering or VPN between clusters.

 ![diagram](diagram.svg)

+In the diagram, you can see that TLS connection from istiod is routed to the remote cluster via local egress gateway.
+The egress gateway originates mTLS connection to the remote ingress gateway, and passes the TLS connection from istiod through the new ecrypted connection as is.
+The remote ingress gateway performs authorization against the egress gateway and passes TLS connection from istiod to kube-apiserver as is.

 > [!IMPORTANT]
 > Ingress Gateway blocks on the diagram represent the same Gateway workload.